P.A.I.N.T Community Partner Application

 Expectations of the P.A.I.N.T. community organization include:

-Working with the P.A.I.N.T.
-Coordinator to plan 40-hour internships that meet the needs and schedule of the organization.
+Working with A.I.M’s Coordinator to plan 40-hour internships to offer arts programs for the organization.

 Monitoring the planning and teaching of the arts internship.